IllDepence/hyperpie/notes/annotation_guidelines.md

     * a surface form should have no more than one annotation
         * example: “As pooling strategies we use either mean and max pooling.”
         * annotation:  “mean” as a first artifact, and “max pooling” as a second (in the example, “mean” is the surface form refering to the method mean pooling)
-* **noun phrases**
+* **noun phrases** (and similar constructs)
     * we lean towards how authors refer to something in their paper, rather than its canonical name
     * example: “we use the MNIST data set” → annotate the whole noun phrase “MNIST data set” rather than just “MNIST”; do not annotate the article “the”
-    * extreme example: “we re-train the Flair tagger on the capitalized NER benchmark CoNLL-2003 [22] dataset” → whole noun phrase is “capitalized NER benchmark CoNLL-2003 [22] dataset”
+    * extreme example 1: “we re-train the Flair tagger on the capitalized NER benchmark CoNLL-2003 [22] dataset” → whole noun phrase is “capitalized NER benchmark CoNLL-2003 [22] dataset”
+    * extreme example 2: “propose the Robust Automated Production of Information Extraction Rules” (RAPIER) algorithm.
+RAPIER is a form-filling algorithm that ...” → the whole ““Robust Automated Production of Information Extraction Rules” (RAPIER) algorithm” is one surface form, while “RAPIER” in the second sentence is a separate second surface form of the same entity
+    -> "RAPIER"
 * **no “sub-entities”**
     * if authors re-use (a) some model’s architecture and (b) some model’s weights, these are not considered to be separate artifacts
     * example: “we use a Baidu's DeepSpeech2 neural architecture” → annotate only “DeepSpeech2”